-St. Luke's Free Medical Clinic operates a satellite clinic at Middle Tyger Community Clinic three days each week, providing free primary care for uninsured, low-income residents of Spartanburg County.
+St. Luke's Free Medical Clinic operates a satellite clinic at Middle Tyger Community Center three days each week, providing free primary care for uninsured, low-income residents of Spartanburg County.

 In order to be eligible to receive free care at the Middle Tyger Community, a patient must: